|

 -

-BIO 118 (WE) - Principles of Biology II A continuation of Principles of Biology I. To give science majors a working foundation of biology to prepare them for transfer to a four-year institution and upper level biology courses.
+BIO 118 - Principles of Biology II (WE) A continuation of Principles of Biology I. To give science majors a working foundation of biology to prepare them for transfer to a four-year institution and upper level biology courses.
 The biological concepts covered include, but are not limited to: Cellular Structure and Function, Molecular Biology, and Genetics.
 The underlying themes of unity and diversity of living organisms will be used to amalgamate the topics covered.
 Scientific methodology will be emphasized in both laboratory and lecture using current publications to support discussion as well as developing and executing scientific experimentation.
+This course is designated as a writing emphasis course (WE).

 Students should have a strong background in high school biology and chemistry.